rjoaopereira/ng-on-http-stable/README.md

 angular directive that renders when there are no $http outstanding requests

 #Purpose
-This directive was created to delay the downloading of tracking scripts, it can however be used for any other purpose.
+This directive was created to delay the downloading of tracking scripts, it can, however, be used for any other purpose.

 ##Usage
 The directive should be placed in after the code which will be making the requests.
 Making it the last element in your page is always a good approach :).